 Folds aside, the highlight of this phone is likely its 10,000mAh battery, but it also has a 48MP main camera, a 12MP secondary lens and a 24MP selfie camera, plus a Snapdragon 855 chipset and 8GB of RAM.
 However, it's not currently clear if or when you'll be able to buy it.

 Image credit: 女王议科技

 Vivo has launched its own sub-brand, iQOO, in order to hit the foldable phone market.
 It's early days for the device, with the only hint of its existence being several renders leaked online, but that's a lot more than some other foldables.

-One edge the iQOO foldable phone has, if the leak is to believed, is that it'll launch at around CNY7,000, or roughly $1,000, £800, AU$1,450.
-If this is correct - which is a big if, of course - it'll be a lot cheaper than the rumored prices of other similar devices.
+One edge the iQOO foldable phone has, if the leak is to believed, is that it will launch at around CNY7,000, or roughly $1,000, £800, AU$1,450.
+If this is correct - which is a big if, of course - it will be a lot cheaper than the prices of most other similar devices.

-- There are lots of 5G phones coming soon too
+- There are lots of 5G phones arriving too